paul-pilipczuk/firemsb/README.md

+# Test Videos
+Test videos of video upload and of the YOLO model working can be found in the `video_demo` directory.
+The full video demo is a lengthy video, it will need to be downloaded to be replayed.

 # MySwingBuddy

 MySwingBuddy is a project that allows the user to login using Firebase, to access their account where they will be able to upload videos of themselves swinging a golf club.
 Over the duration of the video the user will have the points on the video, where the head of the golf club travels throughout the duration, mapped and the video will be returned to the user.
 The user will then be able to take notes on their swing, as well as being able to see what professional players are doing for that type of swing (based on research of what professional golfers do for their swing).
 Each video has the orignal video saved, and there is a version of the video that allows for the user to see the original swing and the overlay for that swing.